taosdata/grafanaplugin/dashboards/TDinsight.md

 This script will automatically download the latest [TDengine data source plugin](https://github.com/taosdata/grafanaplugin/releases/latest) and [TDinsight dashboard](https://grafana.com/grafana/dashboards/15167), covert them to provisioning configurations and setup TDinsight dashboard.
 With some more alert options, you will get the alert notification feature within an one-line command.

 For the most simple use case, suppose you're serving TDengine and Grafana on the same host with both default options.
-Running `./TDinsight.sh` and opening Grafana url are the only things you need to setup TDsight.
+Running `./TDinsight.sh` and opening Grafana url are the only things you need to setup TDinsight.

 Here is the usage of `TDinsight.sh`: